 Each leaf: 26.3 x 22 cm (10 3/8 x 8 11/16 in.); Painting only: 17 x 20.6 cm (6 11/16 x 8 1/8 in.)

 Gift of Vera Sterne in memory of her husband, Maurice Sterne 1961.202

-This album contains illustrations for 17 out of the 54 chapters of the classic literary work The Tale of Genji, authored in the 11th century by Murasaki Shikibu, an aristocrat of the Heian period (794-1185) court.
-The cover of the album indicates that the set was once complete, likely with one illustration representing a highlight from each chapter of the narrative.
-The remaining illustrations are identified by chapter title in cartouches to the upper right of the paintings.
-The scenes are painted in the "white drawing" (hakubyo) mode, in which a fine ink line is used to depict figures and spaces with great subtlety, punctuated only occasionally by traces of red pigment for a character's lips, a detail of a garment, or, as in one leaf of this album, details of the exterior of a dragon boat.
-A light gold wash is used to define areas of cloud and ground.
-For the decoration of the sliding doors of episodes in which the action takes place inside, the artist has chosen Chinese ink-painted landscape themes.
+This album contains illustrations for the classic literary work the Tale of Genji, authored in the 1000s by Murasaki Shikibu, an aristocrat of the Heian period (794–1185) court.
+The scenes are painted in the “white drawing” (hakubyō) mode, in which a fine ink line is used to depict figures and spaces with great subtlety, punctuated only occasionally by traces of red pigment for a character’s lips, a detail of a garment, or a decorative element.
+These two scenes illustrate episodes from the chapters “Thin Veil of Cloud” (Usugumo) and “Barrier Gate” (Sekiya).

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.